-A remote service for clients who require a low level of care during the day and/or overnight, but do not require an attendant carer to be constantly present, and/or sleep over in their home.
+We can help pay for on-call service, a remote service for clients who require a low level of care during the day and/or overnight, but do not require an attendant carer to be constantly present, and/or sleep over in their home.

 This service comprises two components: the monitoring service and the attendant care service.
 The monitoring service will contact the client when a call is triggered, to establish which of the following calls will be made to provide appropriate support:

 - Contacting the client's nominated contact person, such as a neighbour or family member, or

 - Arrange a call-out for an attendant care service, to provide personal care – such as personal hygiene – within a 30 minute period, or